 Eclipse is another free Java IDE for developers and programmers and it is mostly written in Java.
 Eclipse lets you create various cross platform Java applications for use on mobile, web, desktop and enterprise domains.

-Eclipse is available under a Eclipse Public License and is available on Windows, Mac OS X and Linux.
+Eclipse is available under the Eclipse Public License and is available on Windows, Mac OS X and Linux.

 IntelliJ IDEA Community Edition is a free Java IDE (Integrated Development Environment) mainly used for Android app development, Scala, Groovy, Java SE and Java programming.
 It is lightweight in design and comes with useful features like JUnit testing, TestNG, debugging, code inspections, code completion, support for multiple refactoring, Maven build tools, ant, visual GUI builder and code editor for XML and Java.